at0082a/Chatty-App/README.md

 ChattyApp
 =====================

 ChattyApp is a client-side single-page application that allows multiple users to chat with each other.
 Users are able to set their username and chat in real-time through through the Websocket server.
+Users are able to:

+  -post messages.
+  -see when another user joins and leaves the application.
+  -see when another user changes their username.
+  -view their messages and those posted by other users.
+  -view the total number of users on the app.

 ### Getting Started